thinksolv/thinksolv.github.io/src/pages/privacy.md

 _Last updated_: January 06, 2023

-This privacy policy sets out how Unwrapped AB collects, processes and uses your Personal Information through your use of our Services.
+This privacy policy sets out how we collect, process and uses your Personal Information through your use of our Services.

 ### Definitions